dfinity/nns-dapp/README.md

 - [TypeScript](https://www.typescriptlang.org/) - Front-end typings and compilation
 - [Browserify](http://browserify.org/) - Used to generate RSS Feeds

-## Testing

-3 settings need to be changed in order to test this locally pointing to the testnet.
-You can find them by searching for 'TEST CONFIG' and switching which value is commented out.
-This is a terrible way of doing it, I'll fix this next week.

 ## TODO: License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details